-But did you know Amazon Prime members also get a six months free Washington Post digital subscription?
-This is a $60 value that I didn't even know existed until this month.
+But did you know Amazon Prime members also get a free month's Washington Post digital subscription?

 With the pace of news these days, it's nice having a legitimate source to turn to instead of relying on Facebook or Twitter or what your friends heard.